- What Does It Mean for an Executive To Make $1 Million? (PDF)

 December 14, 2011

-- Companion PowerPoint presentation for use in teaching: What Does It Mean for an Executive To “Make” $1 Million?
-(PowerPoint)
+- Companion presentation for use in teaching: What Does It Mean for an Executive To “Make” $1 Million?
+(PDF)

 The press and other third-party observers frequently discuss executive compensation.
 However, executive compensation figures are not always what they seem.
 Executive pay packages contain a diverse mix of cash and non-cash incentives, payable in one or multiple years and subject to accruals, estimates, and restrictions that often render their ultimate value quite different from their expected value.
 Even total compensation figures disclosed in the annual proxy comingle forward- and backward-looking amounts as well as fixed and contingent payments that make it difficult for investors to understand what compensation has been promised to executives and what they eventually earn.